 These are independent local services for carers of all ages, supporting people with any condition.

-87 of these Network Partners also offer services just for young carers.
+95 Network Partners also offer services for young carers.

 Network Partner services

 The services offered by each Network Partner varies but can include:

 - Emotional and practical support for carers including providing care in the home to enable carers to take a break.